cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 ### Organization Member

 An Organization Member is a customer representative who manages pentests and assets for their organization on the Cobalt platform but has less permissions compared to an Organization Owner.
-In the UI, you see this role as “Member.”
+In the UI, you see this role as "Member."

 An Organization Member has the following **permissions**: